 The etiology is unknown, but one proposed cause is consumption of feeds containing high concentrations of long-chain, saturated fatty acids.
-Fat necrosis is most commonly seen in beef cattle ≥2 yr old after prolonged grazing of tall fescue infected with the endophyte Neotyphodium (Acremonium) coenophialum (also see Mycotoxicoses: Fescue Poisoning); fat necrosis is associated with endophyte infection rates of 65% or greater.
+Fat necrosis is most commonly seen in beef cattle ≥2 yr old after prolonged grazing of tall fescue infected with the endophyte Neotyphodium (Acremonium) coenophialum (also see Fescue Poisoning); fat necrosis is associated with endophyte infection rates of ≥65%.
 Fat necrosis is seen throughout the southeastern USA where tall fescue is the primary pasture plant for grazing.

 Hard masses of necrotic fat form in the omentum, mesentery, and perirenal fat.
-The masses may cause clinical disease when they compress the abomasum, small intestine, and spiral colon, obstruct the birth canal, or more rarely compress the ureters.
+The masses may cause clinical disease when they compress the abomasum, small intestine, and spiral colon; obstruct the birth canal; or more rarely compress the ureters.
 Palpation per rectum is useful in diagnosis and in determining prevalence in a cattle herd.
 Advanced cases in aged dairy cows may be detected by abdominal ballottement with the identification of large firm masses in the abdomen.
-Removal of cattle from fescue pastures or dilution of intake by supplying legume or other grass pasture can promote the slow reduction in the size of masses.
-Isoprothiolone (50 mg/kg, PO, sid for 8 wk) is effective in decreasing the size of fat necrosis lesions in Japanese Black cattle.
+Ultrasonographic examination of the abdomen reveals the presence of hyperechoic masses of variable size in the omentum, with localized masses appearing to float in an excess of peritoneal fluid.
+Hyperechoic masses adjacent to intestine may be associated with luminal constriction.
+A presumptive diagnosis of abdominal fat necrosis can be made using ultrasound-guided biopsy of the echogenic masses or by direct biopsy during right flank exploratory laparotomy.
+Less commonly, isolated fat masses may be found freely floating in the peritoneal fluid at surgery.
+The size of the masses usually slowly increases, but spontaneous resolution can occur.
+Removal of cattle from fescue pastures or dilution of fescue intake by supplying legume or other grass pasture can promote the slow reduction in the size of masses.
+Isoprothiolone (50 mg/kg/day, PO, for 8 wk) effectively decreases the size of fat necrosis lesions in Japanese Black cattle.

-In affected deer herds, 90% of the females may be involved.
+In affected deer herds, 90% of the females may be affected with fat necrosis.
 Clinical signs include slow development of anorexia, depression, and uremia associated with large masses of necrotic abdominal fat constricting the ureters, causing hydroureter and hydronephrosis.

-A second form of abdominal fat necrosis, less well defined, appears to be related to pancreatitis.
+A second form of abdominal fat necrosis in domestic animals, less well defined, appears to be related to pancreatitis.
 Although not associated with a clinical syndrome, the lesions (discrete or confluent masses of necrotic adipose tissue) are usually confined to peripancreatic fat.
 However, fat necrosis lesions may also be found throughout the abdomen.

 A third form, a focal necrosis of abdominal and retroperitoneal fat (steatitis or yellow-fat disease), is seen most often in sheep but also in pigs, horses, cats, and other species.
-Little information is available about the condition in these species, but abdominal radiography or ultrasonography may be helpful in identifying focal necrosis in cats.
+Little information is available about the condition in these species, but abdominal radiography or ultrasonography may help identify focal necrosis in cats.